Which Industrial Lift System is Right for Your Project?

 - A boom lift consists of a bucket hooked onto an extended arm that is controlled from a grounded base.

-- These lifts are used for accessing areas that are hard to get to.
+- These lifts are used for accessing areas that are hard access.
 For example, over a sound stage when lights are being installed.

 Hydraulic lifts come in various options, such as manual powered or battery powered.